![]() | |||

 Big Indoor Trains™ Primer Articles

-Big Indoor Trains™ (a division of Family Garden Trains™) was started in early 2007 to answer questions about using big trains indoors all year round.
-Many of our readers bought their first train to run around a Christmas tree or around a holiday village such as those made by Hawthorne Village™ or Dept. 56™.
-So they often have questions that neither the collectible village suppliers nor the hobby shops can answer.
-This page and the other Big Indoor Trains™ pages we intend to add were created specifically to "fill the gap."
+Big Indoor TrainsTM was started in early 2007 to answer questions about using big trains indoors all year round.
+Many of our readers bought their first train to run around a Christmas tree or around a holiday village such as those made by Hawthorne VillageTM or Dept. 56TM.
+So they often had questions that neither the collectible village suppliers nor the hobby shops could answer.
+This page and several other Big Indoor TrainsTM pages we added early on were created specifically to "fill the gap."
+However, we keep attracting readers with other needs and interests, and several have begun contributing their own articles, so the range of topics we address just keeps growing.

 In addition, you can help by sending us project tips, article ideas, and photos of your railroads and villages.
 We want this site to be as useful as possible to as many people as it can be.
 As the hobby grows, we all benefit.